 - Data usage amount – most WiFi plans are unlimited, but some providers with better connection speeds and devices will charge extra for more data usage.
 Every device shows you exactly how much data you’ve used that day so you can see if you need to top up more or not.

 - Time of your rental – every device has a rate per day or month.
 You can pick up some devices at a discount if you agree to rent for longer periods of time.

 How Do I Use My Pocket WiFi Device?
 (The Setup)

 Pocket WiFi is extremely easy to set up.
-They are touchscreen devices with android software installed on them and will come with instructions on how to use.
+They are touchscreen devices with Android software installed on them and will come with instructions on how to use them.

 To use the pocket WiFi service you: